iterative/dvc.org/content/docs/user-guide/experiment-management.md

   are reflected in your <abbr>workspace</abbr>, and tracked automatically.
 - Use [metrics](/doc/command-reference/metrics) to identify the best experiment(s).
-- Visualize and compare experiments with `dvc exp show` or `dvc exp diff`.
+- Visualize, compare experiments with `dvc exp show` or `dvc exp diff`.
+Repeat 🔄
-  Repeat.
 - Use `dvc exp apply` to roll back to the best one.
 - Make the selected experiment persistent by committing its results to Git.
 This cleans the slate so you can repeat the process.